 |This beauty may be blaming herself when there could be other reasons those pounds linger.|

 Following a diet can be rough.
 This is especially true when you keep checking the scale and that number doesn’t seem to move, leaving you frustrated and confused since you are doing all the right things.
-Though as disciplined as you might be, there are others factors that may be to blame.
+Though as disciplined as you might be, there are others factors that may be to blame for stalled weight loss.

 Two pounds a week is usually what a doctor-recommended 1200 calorie a day diet for a woman will help you achieve.
-Nonetheless, you might need to make an appointment with your primary care doctor because your hormones could possibly be out of whack and not properly be absorbing glucose as it should.
+Nonetheless, you might need to make an appointment with your primary care doctor because your hormones could possibly be out of whack and not properly be absorbing glucose as it should that could result in stalled weight loss.
 Instead, your body could be working against you and storing it as extra fat.
 In fact, the likelihood of this occurring increases the older we get.

 How your body handles that insulin is also very important to those that like a daily glass a wine or other alcoholic drinks with dinner, to unwind or after work.
 If your body is insulin resistant and can’t manage the glucose as it should, it spurs estrogen, which goes straight to your liver as fat.
 To make matters worse, this fat produces more estrogen that keeps on reproducing more fat in a chain reaction that you could find yourself bound too.
 Therefore, you could try to eat more fiber and attempt to keep your blood sugar more stable by changing some of your food choices away from sugars and starches, but you really should consider visiting your doctor about that blood test.